RuberDuck9/ryft-16/README.md

 First, make sure you didn't make any typos.
 If you did not, then follow the code until you see an instruction make a mistake.
 Try to see what caused that mistake by checking to see if each argument is doing what it should be for that instruction (easier said than done).
 It should be apparent by now whether you are dealing with a hardware bug, or a software bug.
 If it is a hardware bug or a software bug caused by me telling you to do something incorrect in the manual, report it to me please.
 If it is just a pure software bug caused by bad code, don't bother reporting it.

 ## TODO
 Write an assembler to turn the assembly into hex.
+Come up with a better name